stolostron/rhacm-docs/_pages/checklist_peer_review.md

 - [ ] Are prerequisites clear?
 - [ ] Are there any obvious prerequisites that can be removed, such as "You must install the RHACM" in an area where that is understood?
 - [ ] Are there any red links when you preview and run Check my links?
-- [ ] Are product or technology names consistent with the rest of the documentation, content references, or official guidlelines?
+- [ ] Are product or technology names consistent with the rest of the documentation, content references, or official guidelines?
 - [ ] Are there introductions after headers and before main content?
 - [ ] Do you see directional language such as "below" or "above"?
 - [ ] Are variables tagged properly and consistently?